Before reading what I have to say below, I’d recommend taking a look at these piecese:

 I’ve had many friends talking about “the good cops.”
 I’m sure there are good cops.
 But I’m not sure the qualifications put forward by my friends quite capture the reality.
 To be a “good cop,” it is not enough to have personally resisted racism in your own actions.
 It’s possible you’ve done this and have been part of the problem.

 I’ll focus this particular discussion on Minneapolis.
 The problems in the Minneapolis police force are pretty widespread.
 The Killing of George Floyd unveils the systemic nature of the problem.
 The killing was most directly committed by Derek Chauvin, an officer who was in his job even after more than a dozen complaints.
 From Chauvin, the problems emanated and spread quickly by a department which had led him to believe he would be protected.
 After the incident, the police department issued a statement about what had happened, stating that the incident would be investigated but suggesting wrongdoing only on the part of the dead George Floyd.
 Claims in the statement were later flatly contradicted by video footage of the killing.
-The systemic nature of the problem is further underscored by the fact that one of the other three officers involved, Thomas Lane, was hired in spite of former murder and manslaughter charges.
+The systemic nature of the problem is further underscored by the fact that one of the other three officers involved, Thomas Lane, was hired in spite of former criminal charges.
 Lane and a third officer were in training at the time (Lane being 4 days on the force).
 Presumably, they were directed by MPD to learn from Chauvin because the department believed he had a lot to teach them.
 The police union chief (elected and reelected by a majority of MPD officers) soon after the killing called Floyd a violent criminal and called for the reinstatement of three of the fired officers.
 It took nearly two weeks for a group of current MPD officers (14 of about 800 officers) to publicly speak out against Chauvin, and they did this only after the Minneapolis City Council had committed to “defunding” the department.

 Twin Cities residents have been sharing their own stories about the police in recent days.
 I’ve heard from friends about a marked difference in the response between the National Guard and MPD.
 During one protest, a friend in the Guard peacefully removed a man from an Uber stuck in traffic who was on crack.
 Members of MPD came to arrest the man and told my friend, “You know you could have beat him up, right?”
 My friend was shocked.
 During the day, MPD tear gassed women and children sitting in the grass during protest, and at night they gassed and shot peaceful protestors.
 It wasn’t until the National Guard stepped in that we got peaceful responses to protestors form law enforcement, which correlated with a decrease in looting and violence in the cities.